chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureMain.rst

 Those participants who answered all three comprehension questions correctly, reached the last page of the introduction to Novaland.
 On the **IntroVignette** page, participants were informed that they will encounter several situations on the next pages, that they are a citizen of Novaland in this context and that they should answer the questions as themselves.

-2. Nine days in Novaland
+2. Structuring the stay in Novaland
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After receiving all this information and passing the comprehension checks, participants began their stay in Novaland.
-For an overview of the fictional stay, please refer to the :ref:`flowchart of the novaland stay <flowchart>`.
+For an overview of the fictional stay, please refer to the :ref:`flowchart of the Novaland stay <flowchart>`.

 Before we discuss how the experience on each page was created, we first have to take a step back and talk about the underlying logic of the main app.
 While participants experience their fictional stay as one continuous trip, the app does not run only once.
-Instead, it runs seven rounds.
+Instead, oTree runs the :code:`main` app seven rounds.
 The flow of the Novaland stay is created by defining for each page in which round it is displayed.
-One special XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-SMOKESCREEN_ROUNDS = [1, 5, ]
-VIGNETTE_ROUNDS = [3, 4, 6, 7]
+The different rounds of the main app contain the following pages:

+#.
+Round: NovalandIntro Pages, Comprehension Page, IntroVignette Page, First Smokescreen Page
+#.
+Round: Quiz Page, Quiz Results Page
+#.
+Round: First Vignette Page, First Vignette Results Page
+#.
+Round: Second Vignette Page, Second Vignette Results Page
+#.
+Round: Second Smokescreen Page
+#.
+Round: Third Vignette Page, Third Vignette Results Page
+#.
+Round: Fourth Vignette Page, Fourth Vignette Results Page, Pollster Pages, Pollster Results Page

 **Order of the smokescreens and vignettes**

+This order is defined in the :code:`timeline` variable in :code:`creating_session` function.
+By using the list objects for the order of the smokescreens and vignettes, we can define the order in which they are displayed to the participants.
+Each entry of the list contains a string that identifies the corresponding vignette or smokescreen scenario.
+We will discuss the functionality of these pages in more detail below.

 .. code-block:: python
     :linenos: